How Ballpoint Pens Are Made

 A novelty pen typically has some sort of gimmick and are wood or plastic pens although you may find some luxury finishes in novelty pens.

-What Was a Pen Made Of 1,000 Years Ago?
+What Did They Make a Pen Out of 1,000 Years Ago?

 The dip pen was eventually, though briefly, replaced with the fountain pen, but fountain pens had a short life as the most popular writing instrument due to the rise in manufacturing and the invention of ballpoint pens.